prakharmrsl/easypcceo.github.io/pages/laptops/travel.md

   </div>
 </section>

-Yes!
-Yes!
-Finally, a laptop that can take on Crysis at maximum settings!
-In all seriousness though, this laptop’s pretty damn good.
 If you’re opting for a gaming laptop, it’s probably safe to say you’d like to play a fair amount of games on it.
-Well, here’s your lucky break courtesy of Asus.

 If gaming was your goal you’re definitely in the right spot, but this laptop can handle as much as you think you can throw at it, and more.